dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 ----

-<br>The following twelve images (derived from https://answerthepublic.com/) depict three search queries examples with four images per query, giving analytics insights in the context of SEO.
+<br>The following twelve images (derived from https://answerthepublic.com/) depict three search query examples with four images per query, giving analytics insights in the context of SEO.
 The first four photos are with regard to the search query "**Data Science**", the following four regarding "**Machine Learning**", and the rest of the images with respect to query "**Artificial Intelligence**".
-For every search query there are four analytics insights: questions, prepositions, comparisons, and related.
+For every search query, there are four analytics insights: questions, prepositions, comparisons, and related.
 * `Questions`: how users ask a question
-* `Prepositions`: what prepositions users use for aksing that query
+* `Prepositions`: what prepositions users use for asking that query
 * `Comparisons`: what comparisons do users think of when they type their query
 * `Related`: Related queries to the main query's subject